|Women's World Championship Knockout Tournament (2012)|

 Participants: http://www.fide.com/component/conte....
 See also Wikipedia article: Women's World Chess Championship 2012.

 The reigning World Champion Yifan Hou was knocked out in Round 2 (by Monika Socko).
 On her way to the final, Anna Ushenina knocked out Deysi Estela Cori Tello, Anna Muzychuk, Natalia Pogonina, Nadezhda Kosintseva in the quarterfinal, and Ju Wenjun in the semifinal.
 Antoaneta Stefanova knocked out Marina Romanko Nechaeva, Zhu Chen, Monika (Bobrowska) Socko, Marie Sebag in the quarterfinal, and Dronavalli Harika in the semifinal.
 The final match started November 27.
 After 2-2 in the Classical games, Ushenina won the second Rapid game to become the 14th Women's World Champion:

-Previous edition: Hou - Koneru Women's World Championship (2011) (Hou successfully defended her title against Koneru Humpy).
-Next: Ushenina - Hou Women's World Championship (2013) (Hou regained the title by defeating Ushenina)
+Previous edition: Hou - Koneru Women's World Championship Match (2011) (Hou successfully defended her title against Koneru Humpy).
+Next: Ushenina - Hou Women's World Championship Match (2013) (Hou regained the title by defeating Ushenina)